saecki/crates.nvim/README.md

 ```

 ### [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) source
-Just add it to your list of sources
+Just add it to your list of sources:
 ```lua
 require('cmp').setup {
     ...